Perovskite Solar Cells: Efficiency vs Environmental Risks

 PSCs also have the ability to react to different colours in the solar spectrum by changing the material composition.
 This flexibility allows perovskites to be combined with another, differently-tuned absorption material to create more power from the same device.
 This is known as a tandem device architecture.

-PSCs durability and operational stability is not comparable with established photovoltaic (PV) technologies.
-A failing is they can deteriorate when exposed to light which is a fundamental flaw when considering their role.
+PSCs' durability and operational stability are not comparable to established photovoltaic (PV) technologies.
+One failing is that they can deteriorate when exposed to light, which is a fundamental flaw when considering their role.
 The cells also do not tolerate extended exposure to heat or applied voltage.
+This degradation is a critical limitation for perovskite-based photovoltaics, especially in outdoor or commercial applications.

-These are problems, but alternative manufacturing and encapsulation materials of varying formulations are developing that will definitely inhibit current product degradation tendencies.
+These are problems, but alternative manufacturing and encapsulation materials of varying formulations are being developed that will definitely inhibit current product degradation tendencies.

 The fabrication process of perovskite solar cells (CH3NH3PbI3) using a two-step static spin coating technique